Kaz Grala: 2018–2022

 On January 24, 2022, Alpha Prime Racing announced that Grala would drive for them in four races and be the team's reserve driver.
 On April 12, Big Machine Racing announced that he would drive for them at Talladega and Dover.
 Grala became The Money Team Racing's first official driver in the team's debut at the 2022 Daytona 500.
-On lap 40 of the race, he lost his right rear wheel and tire, but he finished the race in 26th place.On February 3, 2022, Young's Motorsports confirmed that Grala would return to the team to run 11 races in the team's No. 02 truck, sharing the ride with Jesse Little.
+On lap forty of the race, he lost his right rear wheel and tire, but he finished the race in 26th place.
+On February 3, 2022, Young's Motorsports confirmed that Grala would return to the team to run eleven races in the team's No. 02 truck, sharing the ride with Jesse Little.

 2023–present

 On December 8, 2022, Sam Hunt Racing announced that Grala would compete full-time for them in 2023, driving the No. 26 Toyota GR Supra, with sponsorship to be announced at a later date.

+On January 17, 2024, Rick Ware Racing announced that Grala will run 25 cup races for the team in 2024, driving the No. 15 Ford Mustang Dark Horse.
+A few days later, Front Row Motorsports announced that Grala would run the 2024 Daytona 500 in the No. 36 Ford Mustang.
+Grala finished twelfth in his Bluegreen Vacations Duel, qualifying him for the Daytona 500.
+He ended up crashing on lap five of the Daytona 500, finishing 38th.
+The very next week at Atlanta he would make his first start for RWR.
+Despite spinning early in the race, he would finish a season best fourteenth place.

+On February 15, 2025, it was announced that Grala would join Legacy Motor Club as the teams reserve and simulator driver.
+Grala also competed part-time for Sam Hunt Racing in 2025, driving the No. 24 Supra in three Xfinity Series races.
+Grala competed for Our Motorsports in their final race at Dover, replacing Kris Wright, who departed the team prior to the event.

 Other racing

-In 2014, Grala ran in the Continental Tire SportsCar Challenge, where he became the youngest driver ever to compete in an International Motor Sports Association (IMSA) event at the age of 15 years and one week old.
+In 2014, Grala ran in the Continental Tire SportsCar Challenge, where he became the youngest driver ever to compete in an International Motor Sports Association (IMSA) event at the age of fifteen years and one week old.

-In 2016, Grala competed in his first Rolex 24 Hours of Daytona for Change Racing alongside former Rolex 24 winners Spencer Pumpelly and Justin Marks, in addition to race newcomer Corey Lewis; at the age of 17, Grala was the youngest driver in the field.
+In 2016, Grala competed in his first Rolex 24 Hours of Daytona for Change Racing alongside former Rolex 24 winners Spencer Pumpelly and Justin Marks, in addition to race newcomer Corey Lewis; at the age of seventeen, Grala was the youngest driver in the field.

 On July 2, 2022, Grala won the Trans-Am Series TA/GT race at Road America, driving the No. 2 Technique Chassis Steel-It Weaver Racing Dodge Challenger.
 This was only Grala's second start in the series and second consecutive pole and track record.
 In the previous race, at Mid-Ohio Sports Car Course, Grala was leading when his car suffered a mechanical failure.